-When you lose someone you love, it will doubtlessly be a difficult and trying time for you and your family to get through.
-One of the saddest parts of such a loss is that individuals can suddenly become focused on personal gain when it comes to the issue of the will, especially when the will was either written or amended when the person you have lost was potentially not of sound mind and body.
+When you lose someone you love, it’s a difficult and trying time to get through.
+One of the saddest parts of such a loss is that individuals can suddenly become focused on personal gain when it comes to the issue of the will.
+Especially when the will was either written or amended when the person you have lost was potentially not of sound mind and body.
 This and other grounds to contesting a will can and do crop up.

 In this situation, you need to know what the grounds are for contesting this document so that you can make sure that the wishes of your lost loved one are carried out as they would have wanted and not taken advantage of.